elliotec/greenery/file.txt

-You will live a long, healthy, happy life and make bags of money.
+You will be singled out for promotion in your work.